Cub Cadet Challenger 750 Problems

 The Cub Challenger 750 has two clutches; primary and secondary clutch.
 It is the clutch system that connects the engine to the transmission systems.

 The clutch belt powers the clutch.
-If it’s loose it works inefficiently.
+If it’s loose, it works inefficiently.
 A loose clutch belt sometimes slips and eventually causes transmission issues.

 Solution

-You should also tighten a loose clutch belt and replace a worn out belt.
+You should also tighten a loose clutch belt and replace a worn-out belt.
 If all the above does not work, try replacing the clutches.

 7. Broken Muffler

-The broken muffler is not a common problem among the Cub Cadet UTV users.
+The broken muffler is not a common problem among Cub Cadet UTV users.
 If your machine has a broken muffler, you’ll experience loud rumbling sounds from the machine.

 Solution